-- (1) A heritage vessel is exempt from sections 3 to 5, paragraphs 6(1)(b), 7(1)(a) and 7(1)(f) of Marine Order 503 if: - (a) the owner of the vessel gives the National Regulator a vessel management plan for the vessel; and - (b) the National Regulator approves in writing the provisions to which the exemption is to apply.
+- (1) A heritage vessel is exempt from sections 5, 7 and 8, subsection 9(1) and paragraphs 9(2)(a), 11(1)(a) and 11(1)(f) of Marine Order 503 if: - (a) the owner of the vessel gives the National Regulator a vessel management plan for the vessel; and - (b) the National Regulator approves in writing the provisions to which the exemption is to apply.

-Note A heritage vessel must have a certificate of survey unless it is exempt under section 5 (eg it is an existing vessel mentioned in Division 5 of Schedule 1).

-- (2) The exemption mentioned in subsection (1) is subject to the following conditions: - (a) the heritage vessel must be maintained and operated in accordance with the vessel management plan; - (b) the owner of the vessel must receive approval from the National Regulator for any change to the matters in the vessel management plan. - (3) The National Regulator may make an approval subject to conditions that take account of the local conditions of the waters in which the vessel is to operate.
+- Note A heritage vessel must have a certificate of survey unless it is exempt under section 5 (eg it is an existing vessel mentioned in Division 5 of Schedule 1). - (2) The exemption mentioned in subsection (1) is subject to the following conditions: - (a) the heritage vessel must be maintained and operated in accordance with the vessel management plan; - (b) the owner of the vessel must receive approval from the National Regulator for any change to the matters in the vessel management plan.